trizkynoviandy/trizkynoviandy/README.md

 ### Hi there 👋
-I graduated from the Department Informatics, Universitas Syiah Kuala in 2020.
+I graduated from the Department of Informatics, Universitas Syiah Kuala in 2020.

 **Languages and Tools:**